Excel Basics Calculations Special Features

 Older version of MS Excel were restricted to 65536 rows per worksheet.

-Excell 2007 brings some good news to this restriction - the number of rows is larger by about 16 times - summing up to 1,048,576 rows.
+Since Excel 2007 we got some good news to this restriction - the number of rows is larger by about 16 times - summing up to 1,048,576 rows.

 Have a look yourself, open a new worksheet, and click: Ctrl+Arrow down.
 This will make the active cell jump to the bottom of the worksheet, resting in the last row.